Lllsir0202/IR/README.md

 But differently with passed work, I divided ``title`` and ``body`` into different json, and it make it more accuate for search

 You can use command ``make search`` to call the function to search , and following ,I will make a ``flask`` or so to make it more free to use.

+## App
+In this part we want to use ``flask`` to make a page to search more efficiently for users.

+You can use command ``make app`` to start the back side if you have finished all of the previous steps.